Education Mobile Background

 AFIT’s Air Force Graduate School for Engineering and Management is among the nation’s top engineering schools and enables officers to earn a master’s degree or Ph.D. in one of more than 20 areas of specialization.

-THE AIR FORCE INSTITUTE OF TECHNOLOGY CENTER FOR CYBERSPACE RESEARCH (CCR)
+AFIT CENTER FOR CYBERSPACE RESEARCH

-THE POST-9/11 GI BILL
+POST-9/11 GI BILL

-Eligible, active duty Guardians can receive up to 36 months of benefits for education and training opportunities outside of the Space Force through the Post-9/11 GI Bill.
-These benefits may be used for undergraduate and graduate degree programs, vocational and technical training, tutorial assistance, books, supplies, and monthly housing.
-Generally, benefits are payable for 15 years following release from active duty and may be transferred to spouses or dependent children.
+Once completing the service requirements, Guardians are eligible for GI Bill benefits.
+Guardians can receive up to 36 months of benefits for education and training opportunities outside of the Space Force through the Post-9/11 GI Bill.
+These benefits may be used for undergraduate and graduate degrees, vocational and technical training, tutorial assistance, books, and supplies.
+Additionally, there is a monthly housing stipend with the educational benefits.
+Another benefit following the service requirement is the possibility to transfer the benefit to your spouse or dependent children.
+As of 1 January 2013, your benefits do not expire, thanks to a law called the Forever GI Bill: Harry W. Colmery Veterans Educational Assistance Act.